beza328/Stock-data-Analysis/README.md

 5. Run each cell sequentially to load the data, perform sentiment analysis, and visualize the results.

-▎Example Usage

-After loading your datasets, I perform sentiment analysis on the headlines as follows:
+6.After loading your datasets, I perform sentiment analysis on the headlines as follows And Also Technical Analysis 7.perform Correlation Analysis

-from textblob import TextBlob

-# Apply sentiment analysis
-news_data['Sentiment'] = news_data['Headline'].apply(get_sentiment)

 ▎Acknowledgments